Camera algorithms

 DISTORTION CORRECTION

-• The algorithms can use GPU for dewarp or any existing specialized HW for that purpose.
+• The algorithms can use a GPU for dewarp or any existing specialized HW for that purpose.

 • MMS offers a few algorithms for lens distortion correction (dewarp):

-• Warp algorithm to convert fish-eye image to equirectangular (world map) projection
+• Warp algorithm to convert a fish-eye image to an equirectangular (world map) projection.

-• Calibration tools for estimating the lens distortions – for laboratory or factory calibration
+• Calibration tools for estimating the lens distortions—for the laboratory or factory.

 distortion before distortion after